Blog

 BOØWY, BUCK-TICK, back number — "Gunma's 3B" born from Takasaki and Gunma will forever remain in Japanese rock history

-Artist Origin Representative Songs/Characteristics
+Artist Hometown Representative Songs/Features

-back number Ota City/Isesaki City "Christmas Song," "Bouquet."
-Multiple million-sellers
+back number Ota City, Isesaki City "Christmas Song," "Bouquet."
+Multiple million sellers

-GFEST — Gunma Prefecture-Endorsed Music Festival
+GFEST — Gunma Prefecture-Approved Music Festival

 Member Recruitment Service Comparison